hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 run('dsb_sc_awgn_interference_recovery.m')
 ```

-The script will generate the AWGN and narrowband interference, apply the recovery process, and display the corresponding results.
+The script will generate the AWGN and narrowband interference, perform the recovery process, and display the corresponding results.

 ---